Person: Elon Musk

 Fast 3: Elon's one step closer to putting a chip in your brain

 This episode, it’s another fast 3, as promised.
 What’s on the agenda?
-Simon has an update about Elon Musk’s microchips that he plans to insert in our brains6 October
+Simon has an update about Elon Musk’s microchips that he plans to insert in our brains

 Threads: Can Zuck just copy Elon's homework?

 Sascha and Alec discuss the story behind Threads and ask a big question that we were left with when we realised Threads was pretty much a clone of Twitter.
-What are the rules around just copying your competitors products?10 July
+What are the rules around just copying your competitors products?

 The 6 biggest business stories of the year

 It's our final episode for the year.
-Since launching at the end of April, we’ve released 149 episodes, written a quarter of a million words in notes, won Best Business Podcast at this year’s Australian Podcast Award, and been downloaded hundreds of thousands of times - by you.22 December
+Since launching at the end of April, we’ve released 149 episodes, written a quarter of a million words in notes, won Best Business Podcast at this year’s Australian Podcast Award, and been downloaded hundreds of thousands of times - by you.

 Analysis | Musk Versus Apple Is a Fight Worth Having